Well, this was bound to happen, wasn’t it?

 Anyways, let’s get to it, here’s a guide on how to end / terminate a tenancy agreement the right way.

 Ending a tenancy agreement may seem like an easy process.
-Actually, in general, it is an easy process, but it’s probably not as easy as many landlords believe, and that’s why many terminations aren’t exactly legit.
-Or to put it more accurately, in many cases, the method(s) used could be successfully disputed in court if it was to be challenged by a tenant.
-In that situation, the landlord could unwillingly find himself attached to an excruciatingly annoying occupant that has legal rights to stay put, along with a hefty legal bill.
+Actually, to be fair, it is a relatively simple process, but it’s usually not as easy as many landlords would hope, and that’s why many terminations aren’t legit.
+Or to put it more accurately, in many cases, the method(s) used could be successfully disputed in court if it was to be challenged by a tenant because the proper procedures weren’t followed by the landlord.
+In that situation, the landlord could unwillingly find them self attached to an excruciatingly annoying occupant that has legal rights to stay put, along with a hefty legal bill.
 Lose/lose situation.

 Despite popular belief, and as difficult as it may be to appreciate at times, a tenancy should be terminated/ended through the correct legal procedures.
-While following the path set out by the powers that be may not always the most desirable of methods, especially when you’re dealing with unscrupulous, shit-for-brains tenants that are scamming the system and refusing to leave, it is still better advised to bow down and play by the rules (I know that can be gut-wrenching at times).
-That’s usually the safer and cheapest option, albeit being a typically slow and painful process.
-It can often feel like a slow death.
+While that may not always be the most desirable of methods, especially when you’re dealing with unscrupulous, shit-for-brains tenants that are scamming the system and refusing to leave, it is still better advised to bow down and play by the rules in order to avoid a train wreck.

 1) Section 21 – Serving a possession order